It will only take 15 minutes to read this post!

 Origin Location: Anhui Province Huangshan (Huizhou) area

 Overall: slightly curled, green with yellow with golden leaves

 After brewing: clean green and yellowish brown

-Taste: taste of alcohol sweet aroma such as orchids, deep flavor.
+Taste: a taste of alcohol sweet aroma such as orchids, deep flavor.

 Oolong Tea 青茶 (乌龙茶)